Close

 The blue penguin, also known as the little penguin, is the world’s smallest penguin measuring around 25cm - 30cm tall and only 1kg in weight.

-There's a small breeding colony of little blue penguin (Eudyptula minor) near the Kaikoura Coastguard Building at South Bay.
-There are artificial burrows installed underneath the building whilst other penguins breed in the surrounding area.
-Blue penguins forage out to sea during the day hunting for small fish, crustaceans and squid, then return back to land under the cover of darkness.
+Blue penguins (Eudyptula minor) forage out to sea during the day hunting for small fish, crustaceans and squid, then return back to land under the cover of darkness.
 They can travel up to 70km from the colony, but no more than 25km offshore.
 They can reach speeds of up to 6km/hr, but usual speed ranges from 2-4km/hr.
 Penguins reach breeding age around 2-3 years old.
 Two eggs are laid from August to November in burrows.
 The adults will take it in turns to stay with the chick guarding it until it's 3 weeks old, then both adults will go out to sea to forage.

 Black-backed Gull